ekino/autodata/gitbook/plugins/EVENT-TRACKER.md

 Set of attributes that should be collected on the trigger element in order to build the tag.

 ## Default configuration

+This default configuration is applied if all or part of elements are not set.

 ```js
 {